grikdotnet/phpdocker/README.md

-# Php with extensions
+# Convenient Php with extensions

+This image is designed for convenient development.
+Store PHP configs in your application CVS and mount to a container.
-Added commonly used PHP extensions to official PHP-fpm images.
+Added commonly used PHP extensions and libraries to official PHP-fpm images.

-Useful to deploy PHP stack and switch versions, storing configs in application CVS.
+Small disk size thanks to alpine linux.

 ### Windows Example
 ```